OctopusDeploy/People/Software-Engineering/L3-Senior-Software-Engineer.md

 - I set up or maintained an automated integration and delivery pipeline.
 - I determined the technical direction within a brown-field project.
-- I made pragmatic decisions in order to ship a product.
+- I made the pragmatic decision not to investigate an interesting technical rabbit hole, in order to prioritise shipping a valuable feature to customers.
 - I guided my team's choice of safety nets, making appropriate risk trade-offs to balance delivery and quality
 - People asked me for my opinion when making technical decisions because I had a proven track record of making wise choices.